Gotharchitect/data_analytics_bc_projects/Module 1 - Final Project/Readme.md

 ## Questions to be answered

-1.)
-What is the most successful bpm interval for musical hits?
+1. What is the most successful bpm interval for musical hits?
-2.)
-Is there a relation between bpm and chart position?
+2. Is there a relation between bpm and chart position?
-3.)
-Is there a dominant music genre in Popular Charts?
+3. Is there a dominant music genre in Popular Charts?
-4.)
-Do popular genres vary throughout the years?
+4. Do popular genres vary throughout the years?
-5.)
-Is there anß unpopular genre?
+5. Is there anß unpopular genre?
-6.)
-What are the lowest and highest bpm in charts?
+6. What are the lowest and highest bpm in charts?
-7.)
-What are the shortest and longest tracks in charts?
+7. What are the shortest and longest tracks in charts?
-8.)
-Is there a relation between track duration and chart position?
+8. Is there a relation between track duration and chart position?

-##Notes
+### Notes

 From the web scrapping processing, it was clear that genres are not mutually exclusive nor do they present the same interval size.
 This means that a song and its BPM value might fit within several musical genres.